DylanSnel/EpicEnums/README.md

     DragonFruit
 }
 ```
 All pretty standard nothing special, however if we want to tie some extra properties to our fruit then things get a little tricky.
-We could of course add an attribute and make it work:
+We could, of course, add an attribute and make it work:

 ```csharp
 public enum FruitsEnum